 At this stage it is not necessary to define the elements of the respective information flows.
-Instead, it is recommended to define them when the system behavior is captured (typically starting at hierarchy level 2).
+Instead, you can define them when the system behavior is captured (typically starting at hierarchy level 2).

 Modeling Bus Communication

 If bus behavior is neglected (i.e. "Functional Model"), the bus is graphically represented by a data store.